safe-ride-AI/unsafe-passenger-detection/functionalReq.md

 ---

-## FR2 — Overcrowded Vehicle Detection
-The system shall detect **overcrowded public transport vehicles** using real-time CCTV camera feeds.

----

-## FR3 — Person Detection and Counting
-The system shall:
-- Detect **all persons** outside of the vehicle (e.g., standing passengers on sides, roof passengers).
-- **Count the total number of detected persons** for vehicle.

----

-## FR4 — Vehicle Type Detection (Triggered After Overcrowding)
+## FR2 — Vehicle Type Detection
-For vehicles marked as overcrowded, the system shall determine the **type of vehicle**, such as:
+For each detected vehicle, the system shall determine the **type of vehicle**, such as:
 - Bus
 - Suzuki pickup
 - Chingchi